contributing-to-kubernetes/gnosis/kubernetes-101/developers/overview.md

 * `replicas`: specifies the number of replicas of a given pod that you want to run.
-* `selector.matchLabels`: like many objects in Kubernetes, ReplicaSets are managed by a Kubernetes component called "the replication controller".
-This replication controller is an application, and this application finds pods through "labels" (labels are attached to Kubernetes resources, they are essentially more metadata).
+* `selector.matchLabels`: like many objects in Kubernetes, ReplicaSets are managed by a Kubernetes component (a "controller").
+This controller is an application, and this application finds pods through "labels" (labels are attached to Kubernetes resources, they are essentially more metadata).
 So in the `selector.matchLabels` field you tell Kubernetes how the Pods for this ReplicaSet will be labeled.